-- ICBA strongly supports regulatory policy and oversight which does not impede community banks’ ability to offer a variety of overdraft payment services to meet their customers’ financial needs.
+- ICBA strongly supports a legal and regulatory framework for deposit account services, including various overdraft payment services, which allows community banks flexibility to provide a variety of services to meet consumers’ financial needs.

-- ICBA adamantly opposes any new legislation, rule or guidance that would:
+- ICBA adamantly opposes any new overdraft legislation, rule or guidance that would:

 - impose fee restrictions, caps or price controls;